IIIF/api/source/presentation/4.0/index.md

 // I am assuming reset is always true except in `linear-nav` - otherwise it's completely unpredictable!! or is it... arbitrary navigation, state provided by initialization content states, etc...

-### Contribute additional information permanently
+## Contribute additional information permanently

 Rerum inbox scenario - should be covered in CS2 protocol

-### activating - animation and interactions
+## activating - animation and interactions

 Annotations with the motivation `activating` are referred to as _activating_ annotations.

 There are two uses of `activating` annotations:

-#### Triggering a content state
+### Triggering a content state

-An activating annotation links a painting annotation to a content state.
-When a user interacts with the painting annotation - whether through clicking it, tapping it, or other client-specific behaviors - the linked content state should be processed to modify the Scene or other Container, as in the previous examples.
-The painting annotation is the target of the activating annotation, and the content state is the body value.
+An activating annotation links a Painting Annotation to a content state.
+When a user interacts with the Painting Annotation - whether through clicking it, tapping it, or other client-specific behaviors - the linked content state should be processed to modify the Scene or other Container, as in the previous examples.
+The Painting Annotation is the target of the activating annotation, and the content state is the body value.
 Only one content state may be specified in the body array, but the body array may include a `TextualBody` to provide a label for the interaction.
 The pattern is the same as for the `linking` motivation, but rather than the client opening a new browser window on the resource specified in the `body`, it applies the modification provided by the Content State.

 The activating annotation is provided in a Container's `annotations` property.
 In this (contrived for brevity) example, if the user clicks the mandible model, the Scene background changes color: